RunXexperimental/RunX/README.md

 ### What's this

-This is just a website created by a newbie when he is suffering his design class homework.
+This is just a website created by a newbie when he is suffering his awful design class homework.
 ####
-Actually, he is not interested in this project at all.
+Actually, he is not interested in this s██tty project at all.
 ####
 Until he gets deeper ♂ into it, he finds out it would be somehow interesting...
 ####